 3. Lift the upper lid with a finger or thumb of the free hand and keep the socket widely exposed for the next step.

 4. While watching in the mirror, slide the upper edge of the prosthesis (two red dots) up under the upper lid.
 Gradually, work it higher under the lid until most of the pupil and iris are hidden.
 Do not let it slide downward again until after the next step.

 5. Release only the upper lid and bring the finger that is holding it, around to the front of the prosthesis to press it backward and keep it under the upper lid.
 Release the prosthesis from the grip of the finger and thumb of the other hand and bring the latter down to roll the lower lid margin out from under the bottom edge of the eye.

 6. When the lower lid is definitely out in front of the prosthesis, move it around until it seems that the artificial eye is seated in its proper place.
 Take both hands away from the eye slowly, being ready to catch the prosthesis if it has not been correctly placed and falls out.
 (Falling onto coarse, sharp or hard surfaces can chip or scratch the plastic eye.)

 We recommend that the prosthesis be polished at yearly intervals.
-This also affords the opportunity to check the eye socket and judge whether it is still fitting the tissue of the socket properly.
+This also affords the opportunity for your ocularist to check the eye socket and judge whether the prosthesis is still fitting the tissue of the socket properly.

 Buy Glasses: We will recommend that you wear a pair of attractive protective glasses.
-These will distract from any asymmetries which we could not correct.
 Also, we may recommend cosmetic optics for the lens over the artificial eye.